-Did you know we consume on average 6000 calories on Christmas Day alone?
-That’s THREE times the recommended daily intake for women!!!
-Of course we’re all prone to a little indulgence at Christmas, but rich food and overeating can play havoc with our digestion, leaving us bloated, uncomfortable and cropping ourselves out of photos!
+Did you know we consume on average 6000 calories on Christmas Day alone??
+That’s 3 times the recommended daily intake for women!!!
+Of course we’re all prone to a some indulgence at Christmas, but gluten, dairy, alcohol, sugar, rich food in general + overeating /overdrinking play havoc with our digestion, leaving us bloated, uncomfortable, lethargic, prone to getting sick and wanting to crop ourselves out of photos😆

 There are a variety of reasons why the holidays create more tummy troubles than the rest of the year:

 - You often eat more than you usually would, putting pressure on the digestive system.

 - You might be drinking a lot more when you eat – whether it’s water, red wine or prosecco it actually dilutes stomach acid, making it harder to properly digest your food.